robleroni/Puerro/docs/02-DOM.md

 A better approach for a simplified testability is to receive the nodes which are being manipulated as a parameter.

-The element which fires the event does not have to be passed as an argument because it is available trough `event.target`.
+The element which fires the event does not have to be passed as an argument because it is available through `event.target`.

 When new elements are being created, it is a good practice to return them for a more convenient testing.